fancyboynet/babel-preset-es2015-without-strict/README.md

 # babel-preset-es2015-without-strict

-> Babel preset for all es2015 plugins except CommonJS.
+> Babel preset for all es2015 plugins without 'use strict' prepend.

 ## Install